 4. What are some ways that professionals can acquire these skills?

 My suggestion to individuals who would like to enhance their soft skills is to be brave and courageous in discussions and networking.
 My university professor once told me “you can be an expert in anything nowadays in three months!”
 There is so much free information out there.
 Essentially, the only way you can improve at anything is by learning and doing it.
 There is absolutely no value in learning the theory and then taking no action.
 For instance, try participating and engaging in discussions more at work, make your voices heard and give constructive opinions.
-Do not sit quiet in the corner of the meeting room.
-By engaging, it will naturally enhance your soft skills, personality and mind-set.
+Do not sit quietly in the corner of the meeting room.
+By engaging, it will naturally enhance your soft skills, personality and mindset.

 Soft skills come naturally to those who are “nice” to others.
-Good practice is to “be nice” to everyone, not just your boss or certain colleagues.
+A good practice is to “be nice” to everyone, not just your boss or certain colleagues.
 Be nice to the cleaners, security guards, waiters, etc. Make conversations with them, ask them about their lives, and care about the answers.
 Most importantly, never look down on anyone.
-This will not only enhance your skills of conversing with a diverse range of people, but also your image as a person from outsiders.
+This will not only enhance your skills of conversing with a diverse range of people but also your image as a person from outsiders.
 This is a crucial trait for a good leader.

-5. Have you got any real life candidate stories to share?
+5. Have you got any real-life candidate stories to share?